 The battery system provides short-term emergency backup power to safeguard operation during brownouts, blackouts, and other power interruptions.
 By default, this UPS is configured to use VRLA batteries.
-If you need to connect other type of batteries or other energy storage means, consult a certified service technician before you proceed with the installation.
+If other type of batteries or other energy storage means need to be connected, consult a certified service technician prior to proceeding with the installation.